thoughtbot/ruby-science/book/solutions/extract_decorator.md

 ` app/models/unanswered_question_hider.rb@af2e8318

-The method references a constant from `Survey`, so moved that, too.
+The method references a constant from `Survey`, so we moved that, too.

 Now we update `Survey` to compose our new class: